 Then click the Export button to finish the export process.

-If you are using Outlook 2013, you can quickly combine several contacts related to the same person using the Link Contacts option.
+If you are using Outlook 2013 or Outlook 2016, you can quickly combine several contacts related to the same person using the Link Contacts option.

 Of course, the Link Contacts feature is not the best choice to clean up a large contacts list cluttered with duplicates, but it will definitely help you quickly merge a few identical contacts into a single one.